360° Leadership Analytics Assessment for Chairs Report

 Executive Summary

-Campus Labs has analyzed your data and offers the following observations and recommendations.
+Anthology has analyzed your data and offers the following observations and recommendations.
 In addition, you are strongly encouraged to conduct a personal analysis of the information in this report through self-reflection and by engaging your faculty, peers and supervisor as appropriate.

 Strengths

-Responsibilities: You received positive ratings in 12 of the 15 responsibilities that you identified as moderate- to- high priority in your role (at least 70% of your faculty rated you as “good” or outstanding”).
+Responsibilities: You received positive ratings in 9 of the 16 responsibilities that you identified as moderate- to- high priority in your role (at least 70% of your faculty rated you as “good” or outstanding”).
 Your top 5 strengths are:

 • Ensuring that new faculty and staff are acquainted with departmental procedures, priorities, and expectations